ARIA Sentinel-1 GUNW Product Guide¶

 perpendicularBaseline | 3D perpendicular baseline grid | meter |

-Ionospheric Correction Layers¶
+Ionospheric Correction Layer¶

 Solid Earth Tides Correction Layers¶